 My heart was beating frantically as it tried to leap from my breast and I felt hot, as if I’d been lit on fire.
 I licked my parched lips and groaned.
 My tongue felt fuzzy and sticky and my mouth was watering thickly with intense thirst.

-My heart moved its pounding into my head and the throb of it was settling in deep with an intense headache.
+My heart moved its pounding into my head and the throb of it was settling in deep.
 I lolled my head to the side and focused in on what was around me, forcing my body into the background.
 That’s when I heard a choking groan.

 That wasn’t me.